jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 # Transition from Message dispatch to Function calls

-Above I explained as though actions are like functions.
+So far I made it sound like actions on Jasonette are like functions.
 But it was only half true.

 ## How it used to work